-Harry Lisabeth is currently a Postdoctoral Research Fellow in the Energy Geosciences Division at Lawrence Berkeley National Laboratory (LBNL).
+Harry Lisabeth is currently a Research Scientist in the Energy Geosciences Division at Lawrence Berkeley National Laboratory (LBNL).
 He received AB’s in Geological Sciences and Literary Arts from Brown University in 2010 and a Ph.D. in Geology from the University of Maryland, College Park in 2016.
 His graduate work focused on the effects of chemistry on rock deformation.
 From 2016 to 2018 he was a Postdoctoral Research Fellow at Stanford University working with the Stanford Center for Carbon Storage (SCCS) and the Stress and Crustal Mechanics Lab (SCML).

 Harry’s research focuses on the interaction between chemistry and materials under stress and utilizing novel experimental tools to characterize material behavior under conditions relevant to the Earth.
 Specific research applications range from Geological Carbon Storage (GCS) and unconventional reservoir geophysics to earthquake physics.